Lidizz/mail-service-api/README.md

 This section shows how to test all endpoints using CLI (cURL), Postman, and Swagger UI.
 Follow the workflow: create users, send emails, retrieve data, update, and delete.
 For CLI testing on Windows, you can use PowerShell’s native `Invoke-WebRequest` or `curl.exe` (if installed separately); on Linux/macOS, use standard `curl`.
 Note: Create users first, as email endpoints require existing user IDs.

-*NOTE*: I have added mock data to the project so you can start testing immediately.
+*NOTE*: I have added mock data to the project so you can start testing immediately (See util.MockData for details).

 ---